zaphosting/docs/docs/vserver-windows-installmysql.md

 Your database server is now online and ready to use!

-## Open the MySQL ports for an external connection
+## Configuration of external access

 If you have enabled "Enable access from remote machins for root user" during installation, you must also specify the MySQL port **3306** in the
 Windows-Firewall.
 To do so, open it and create a new rule there.